 The fractionation of stable carbon isotopes by trees can be linked to physiological processes within the tree that are relatively well understood and modelled (Farquhar et al. 1982).
 The δ13C ratio in trunk cellulose is connected to leaf stomatal conductance (gs) and assimilation rate (Anet) and, as such, tree-ring δ 13C can be used to explore long term changes in plant physiology (Farquhar et al. 1982).

 Plants regulate their stomata in order to maximize carbon gain while minimizing water lost via transpiration (t) (Williams et al. 1996).
 In doing so the relationship between stomatal conductance and the tree’s carbon and water balance is archived within the δ13C of cellulose revealing that, as CO2 rises, many trees adapt their water loss to carbon gain accordingly.
-The most common way to explore these relationships is by using tree-ring δ13C data as a proxy for intrinsic (potential) Water Use Efficiency (iWUE or Anet/gs) calculated using well established physiological relationships. iWUE changes through time, reconstructed from measurements of tree-ring δ13C, show an increase in iWUE in the post industrial period, following the rising trend in atmospheric CO2 (Saurer et al. 2004; Waterhouse et al. 2004; Gagen et al. 2010; Loader et al. 2011).
+The most common way to explore these relationships is by using tree-ring δ13C data as a proxy for intrinsic (potential) Water Use Efficiency (iWUE or Anet/gs) calculated using well established physiological relationships. iWUE changes through time, reconstructed from measurements of tree-ring δ13C, show an increase in the post industrial period, following the rising trend in atmospheric CO2 (Saurer et al. 2004; Waterhouse et al. 2004; Gagen et al. 2010; Loader et al. 2011).
 This widely described relationship seems logical given that the stomatal apertures of plants tend to close, decrease in number and alter their geometry when plants are exposed to elevated CO2 (Woodward 1987; Woodward and Kelly 1995; Kürschner et al. 1997; Gray et al. 2000; Lake et al. 2001).
 The potential climate forcing impact of such changes are substantial when considered at forest level, given the significance of a reduction in transpired water vapour (a radiatively active gas) as CO2 levels rise.

 Tree-ring δ13C has been used to explore iWUE changes in trees from across Europe with indications that iWUE has risen in recent decades in a variety of forests (e.g. Waterhouse et al. 2004, Gagen et al. 2011).
 If such changes are genuinely widespread they have the potential to impact strongly upon the temperature response of the planet to rising CO2 as water vapour is a strong green house gas.
 The temperature changes derived from shifts in evapotranspiration under raised CO2 are referred to as plant physiological forcing.
 Physiological forcing is an important but poorly quantified process in the land surface models (LSMs) of General Circulation Models (GCMs) (Doutriaux-Boucher 2009).
-One of the most significant variables in calculating physiological forcing involves the modelling of stomatal conductance, a crucial mechanism to get right if derived estimates of physiological forcing are to be accurate.
-Here, to assess the accuracy of stomatal conductance models by comparing measured δ13Cstem with simulated δ13Cleaf.
+One of the most significant variables in calculating physiological forcing involves the modelling of stomatal conductance, which must be characterised properly if derived estimates of physiological forcing are to be accurate.
+Here, we assess the accuracy of stomatal conductance models by comparing measured δ13Cstem with simulated δ13Cleaf.